 To qualify for Oregon Military Family Leave the employee need only work for Oregon state government an average of 20 hours per week.

-During a public health emergency, employees who have been employed 30 or more days by Oregon state government and have worked at least an average of 25 hours a week during the 30 days are eligible for any OFLA qualifying condition.
+During a public health emergency, employees who have been employed 30 or more calendar days by Oregon state government and have worked at least an average of 25 hours a week during the 30 days are eligible for any OFLA qualifying condition.

-Once an employee is determined to be eligible as defined in a. or c. above for sick child leave, bereavement leave, pregnancy disability leave, or child placement leave, the employee’s eligibility for that purpose does not change during the leave year.
+Once an employee is determined to be eligible as defined in a. or c. above for sick child leave, bereavement leave, or pregnancy disability leave, the employee’s eligibility for that purpose does not change during the leave year.
 Exceptions:

 An eligible employee taking, in any order, some or all of 12 weeks of OFLA pregnancy disability leave and some or all of 12 weeks of OFLA leave for any other purpose, need not requalify under a. or c. above each time the employee takes OFLA leave within the same leave year.

-An eligible employee who has taken two weeks of OFLA child placement leave, need not requalify under a. or c. above for up to an additional 12 weeks of OFLA sick child leave within the same leave year.

 An employee unable to work because of a disabling compensable injury as defined in ORS 656.005 (Oregon workers’ compensation statute) need not requalify under a. or c. above in order to use OFLA leave following a period the employee is off work due to the compensable injury.

-Employees who separate from employment for any reason or become unscheduled and remain employed and were eligible for OFLA at the time of separation, and are reemployed within 180 days, are eligible for OFLA upon time of hire.
+Employees who separate from employment for any reason or become unscheduled and remain employed and were eligible for OFLA at the time of separation, and are reemployed within 180 calendar days, are eligible for OFLA upon time of hire.

 To determine an employee’s eligibility for OFLA leave, the agency counts the hours the employee actually worked, the hours worked in another state agency, hours worked as a temporary employee (state or Qualified Rehabilitation Facility temp) for a state agency, military leave time (per federal USERRA law and State HR Policy 60.000.25 Military Leave), and paid hours spent performing union business.
 Hours paid to an employee by workers compensation also count towards their eligibility for OFLA leave.

-The amount of time the employee worked prior to a break in service or becoming unscheduled is restored to the employee when they return within 180 days.
+The amount of time the employee worked prior to a break in service or becoming unscheduled is restored to the employee when they return within 180 calendar days.

 Types of leave schedules: